apache/incubator-kie-tools/README.md

 - [kogito-logging](modules/kogito-logging): Provides common logging functions.
 - [kogito-management-console](modules/kogito-management-console): Installs and Configure the management-console jar inside the image
 - [kogito-trusty-ui](modules/kogito-trusty-ui): Installs and Configure the trusty-ui jar inside the image
+- [kogito-jit-runner](modules/kogito-jit-runner): Installs and Configure the jit-runner jar inside the image
 - [kogito-maven](modules/kogito-maven): Installs and configure Maven on the S2I images, also provides custom configuration script.
 - [kogito-openjdk](modules/kogito-openjdk): Provides OpenJDK and JRE.
 - [kogito-persistence](modules/kogito-persistence): Provides the needed configuration scripts to properly configure the Kogito Services in the target image.